CarlSeiler/convert-csv-json/readme.md

     2. What happens if the **input file is not valid CSV**?
 Currently, the system still convert it anyway.
 The results are unpredictable.
     3. What happens if the **output file is not writable** (immutable, for example)?
-Currently, an error is thrown and that's it.
+Currently, an error is thrown, and that's it.